marinaserranomontes/annotation-widget/README.md

 Grabbing frames
 ------------

-The 'ot_capture' toolbar button allows an individual frame to be captured, including any annotations.
+The `ot_capture` toolbar button allows an individual frame to be captured, including any annotations.
 The frame image could be a screenshare or a video image: whatever is being streamed at the time of capture.
 The `UIImage` for these captures can be handled using the following callback from the `OTScreenCaptureDelegate`:

 ```objective-c
 -(void)didCaptureImage:(UIImage *)image forConnection:(NSString *)connectionId {